genedelisa/TableColumnChooser/README.md

 ## Bugs

 Don't see any.
-Do you?'
+Do you?

+If you find one, [please add it to issues](https://github.com/genedelisa/TableColumnChooser/issues)

 ## Status